Rocksnotch/starfieldRecord/README.md

 - [Python 3.11.1 or Later](https://www.python.org/downloads/release/python-3111/)
 - Windows OS

+# What do I download!?
+Currently the program is available through 'main.exe'.
+If you are uncomfortable with an .exe file by itself, you are more than welcome to download the entire code and run it/compile it yourself.
+Otherwise, I will provide a more comfortable folder solution in the future.

 # Planned future updates
 <ins>***THIS IS STILL A WORK IN DEVELOPMENT AND A PERSONAL PROJECT.***</ins> The rate at which work will be done for it is inconsistant, however feel free to leave suggestions and issues/bugs you have with it.
 This is my first real Python program, so expect it to not be the most efficient in a lot of places.